inversify/InversifyJS/wiki/oo_design.md

 In this case we used the `extends` keyword.
 This is particularly bad because there is no way to break the coupling caused by the class inheritance.

-The following exmaple do something similar but it favors 'object composition' over 'class inheritance':
+The following example do something similar but it favors 'object composition' over 'class inheritance':

 ```ts
 @injectable()